EvansSchoolPolicyAnalysisAndResearch/375-AgQuery/README.md

-   Once you have the database set up you will need to set up the python virtual environment and install the required python modules required to run the python app server.
+   Once you have the database set up you will need to set up the python virtual environment and install the python modules required to run the python app server.

    > __NOTE:__ lines starting with # should not be typed in.
 They are comments